Project

 Actions #3

-Updated by Radko Krkoš over 5 years ago
+Updated by Radko Krkoš about 6 years ago

 The named transactions we talked about in telco were only a proposal and are not implemented in PostgreSQL.
 Sorry for confusion.